As an Amazon Associate, I earn from qualifying purchases.

 a portion of asparagus casserole on a beige plate with a fork.

 Make the best creamy asparagus casserole ever with this delicious recipe.
-Loaded with fresh asparagus and a homemade smoky cheese sauce, this dish will become a family favorite for any occasion.
+Loaded with fresh asparagus, a homemade smoky cheese sauce, and a garlicky panko topping, this dish will become a family favorite for any occasion.

 Ingredients